Updated: 9am, Friday 10 July 2026

 - The transition to the new SCHADS Industry Award will be challenging, including the translation process and ongoing organisational complexities of operating under the new Award.

-- It will be critical that Governments fund any cost increases and support the industry through the transition period.
+- It will be critical that governments fund any cost increases and support the industry through the transition period.
 TasCOSS is pursuing this as an advocacy priority across all jurisdictions with our partners.